Blond Angel case: Direction of political measures and discourse on the Romani in European countries

-Daniel Bonvoisin has noted that there is much rhetoric in favor of strengthening control policies, without always avoiding clichés.
-The far right was no stranger to this: in Hungary, in 2011, journalist Ferenc Szaniszló compared the Romani to monkeys, though this did not prevent him from subsequently being decorated by Viktor Orbán's government; in France, in July 2013, Jean-Marie Le Pen predicted a flood of 12 million Romani, all of whom he saw "in the starting-blocks".
-But the theme reached a wider political spectrum.
-In September 2013, referring to the dismantling of camps, the French Interior Minister, the Socialist Manuel Valls, declared, "These populations have lifestyles that are extremely different from ours, and which are obviously in confrontation, we have to take that into account, it does mean that the Romani are destined to return to Romania or Bulgaria."
-The following month, on the subject of opening the borders to Bulgarian and Romanian workers, David Cameron, the British Conservative Prime minister, warned: "if people are not here to work — if they are begging or sleeping rough — they will be removed".
+Bonvoisin has noted that there is much rhetoric in favour of strengthening control policies, without always avoiding clichés.
+The far right was no stranger to this: In Hungary, in 2011, journalist Ferenc Szaniszló compared the Romani to monkeys, though this did not prevent him from subsequently being decorated by Viktor Orbán's government; in France, in July 2013, Jean-Marie Le Pen predicted a flood of twelve million Romani, all of whom he saw "in the starting-blocks".
+But the theme reached a wider political spectrum: In September 2013, referring to the dismantling of camps, the French Interior Minister, the Socialist Manuel Valls, declared, "These populations have lifestyles that are extremely different from ours, and which are obviously in confrontation, we have to take that into account, it does mean that the Romani are destined to return to Romania or Bulgaria."
+The following month, on the subject of opening the borders to Bulgarian and Romanian workers, then-British prime minister David Cameron warned: "if people are not here to work — if they are begging or sleeping rough — they will be removed".
 In the eyes of the specialist in intercultural relations, although they concern different measures, the two speeches communicated the same message about the incompatibility of lifestyles between Romani minorities and what were becoming delicate to call "host societies".

 Beyond the immediate context, writer Patrick McGuinness saw in this attitude of hostility, in this "passive-aggressive logic", the expression of a point common to all countries, whether in the West or East of the continent, where the Romani constitute a significant minority: failing to identify with a territory, they seem to question the very idea of national identity, setting in motion a game of mutual exclusion in which the majority cultures, in order to justify rejecting them, presume to be rejected by them.

 Child protection and "moral panic"

-In terms of child protection, Jana Hainsworth, from the Eurochild network of associations, has found the case to be an illustration of an all-too-common trend: the demonization of "bad" parents, to the detriment of a more attentive approach to the complexity of families' situations.
-For both her and Huus Dijksterhuis, of the European Romani advocacy network ERGO, separating a child from his or her family is a solution that should only be considered as a last resort, and should not detract from efforts to help marginalized communities, based on a systemic analysis of the causes of their exclusion.
+In terms of child protection, Jana Hainsworth from the Eurochild network of associations, found the case to be an illustration of an all-too-common trend: the demonisation of "bad" parents, to the detriment of a more attentive approach to the complexity of families' situations.
+For both her and Huus Dijksterhuis, of the European Romani advocacy network ERGO, separating a child from their family is a solution that should only be considered as a last resort, and should not detract from efforts to help marginalised communities, based on a systemic analysis of the causes of their exclusion.
 In this respect, both welcome the steps taken in Ireland to implement the recommendations of Emily Logan's report.

-For Viviene Cree, an academic specializing in social work, who is developing this analysis with Gary Clapton and Mark Smith, the case had all the hallmarks of a "moral panic":
+For Viviene Cree, an academic specialising in social work, who developed this analysis with Gary Clapton and Mark Smith, the case had all the hallmarks of a "moral panic":